toChaim/sdtr/README.md

 # sdtr
 See some, Do some, Teach some, Rate some.
+An interactive learning app.